How to Become an Entrepreneur: 10 Steps and Tips for Success

 02. Choose an idea and educate yourself

-Choosing an idea for your business is all about setting yourself apart from others.
+When trying to understand how to start a business, choosing an idea for your new venture is all about setting yourself apart from others.
 Even if you decide to do something as straightforward as opening up a restaurant, it’s important to have your own twist on the concept.
 For example, you could call your business ‘Spice Street’ and offer the largest variety of hot sauces out of all of the other restaurants in town.
+You can always use this handy business name generator to get your creative juices flowing.

 03. Find your target audience